-When it comes to baby powder, talc is an ingredient that some parents want on the ingredients list while others push it away.
+When choosing a baby powder, talc is an ingredient that many people are familiar with, though it can be problematic.
 In this buying guide, we explore talc-based baby powders and their alternatives, explaining the aspects of each so you can make an informed decision.
 We also examine some of the other key components that you may be interested in, like aloe vera and vitamin E.

 You can choose between unscented and scented baby powder.
 If you want scented baby powder, be aware that the manufacturer will have to add chemicals to produce the scent.
 The added ingredients may be substances that irritate your little one’s skin.
 Therefore, it’s best to perform a patch test first.
 Apply just a little bit of scented powder to one leg and wait a few hours.
 If no negative reaction occurs, you can continue to use the powder.

-Talc-free baby powder contains cornstarch or tapioca starch instead of talc.
-These substances don’t have astringent properties.
-Therefore, they only absorb moisture; they don’t prevent the release of sweat.
+Talc-free baby powder contains zinc or different varieties of starch instead of talc.
+Starch doesn't have astringent properties.
+Therefore, it only absorbs moisture and doesn't prevent the release of sweat.

 By absorbing moisture, baby powder also absorbs odors.
 This helps keep your baby smelling clean and fresh.